Bukovsky - Women

 "I haven't been able to eat breakfast for 40 years."

-"Do you have a girlfriend?" asked Hilda.
+"Do you have a girlfriend?" asked Hilda."No. Not now."

 "We'll stay," said Gertrude.